Niloy333/eegFloss/README.md

 Most existing artifact detection methods rely on threshold-based techniques.
 While easy to implement, these methods often struggle to detect complex or unfamiliar artifacts and typically lack generalizability across datasets.

-**eegFloss** addresses this challenge with *eegUsability*—a machine learning (ML) model designed to detect artifact-contaminated EEG segments in sleep recordings.
+eegFloss addresses this challenge with *eegUsability*—a machine learning (ML) model designed to detect artifact-contaminated EEG segments in sleep recordings.
 The model was trained and evaluated on manually artifact-labeled EEG data from 15 participants, collected over 127 nights using the Zmax wearable sleep EEG headband.
 However, it can be applied to sleep EEG data from any device to detect common artifacts and assess data usability, provided the sleep data adhere to the American Academy of Sleep Medicine (AASM) standards and definitions.

 The package also includes *eegMobility*—an ML model that detects the degree of movement throughout the night based on **Zmax** accelerometer data.
 This information is used to automatically detect Time-in-Bed (TIB).
 For further details, please refer to the [associated paper](#reference-paper).

+eegFloss was developed as part of a doctoral research project at the [Donders Sleep & Memory Lab](https://dreslerlab.org/), within the [Donders Centre for Cognitive Neuroimaging](https://www.ru.nl/en/departments/institutes/donders-centre-for-cognitive-neuroimaging) at Radboud University (Nijmegen, The Netherlands), in collaboration with Hochschule Rhein-Waal (Kleve, Germany) and Radboud University Medical Center (Radboudumc; Nijmegen, The Netherlands).

 ## Installation
-It is recommended to use **eegFloss** within a dedicated Anaconda or Miniconda environment.
+It is recommended to use eegFloss within a dedicated Anaconda or Miniconda environment.
 Follow these steps:

 1. Download and install [Anaconda or Miniconda](https://www.anaconda.com/download/success) for your operating system.
 2. [Download eegFloss](https://github.com/Niloy333/eegFloss/archive/refs/heads/base.zip), extract the compressed file, and place it in a suitable and accessible directory (with writing permission).